Exponential decay for Constrained-degree percolation: Introduction

 Let $\mathbb{L}^2=(\mathbb{Z}^2,\E)$ be the usual square lattice.
 To each site $v\in\mathbb{Z}^2$ we associate independently a random variable $\kappa_v$ which takes the value $j\in\{0,1,2,3\}$ with probability $\rho_j$.
 Denote by $\P_{\rho}$ the corresponding product measure on $\{0,1,2,3\}^{\Z^2}$.
 Consider the following dependent continuous time percolation process: let $\{U_e\}_{e\in\E}$ be a collection of $i.i.d.$ random variables with uniform distribution on the interval $(0,1]$.
 At time $t=0$ all edges are closed; each edge $e=\langle u,v\rangle$ opens at time $U_e$ if $|\{z\in\mathbb{Z}^2-\{u\}\colon \langle z,u\rangle\mbox{ is open at time }U_e\}| < \kappa_{u}$ and $|\{z\in\mathbb{Z}^2-\{v\}\colon \langle z,v\rangle\mbox{ is open at time }U_e\}| < \kappa_{v}$.
 In words, at the random time $U_e$ the edge $e$ attempts to open.
 It succeeds if both its endpoints have degrees smaller than their respective attached constraints.
 Once an edge is open, it remains open.

-The model described above was inspired by its deterministic constraint version introduced in \cite{LSSST}.
-In that model, constraints are equal to some fixed deterministic $\kappa$ for every vertex.
+The model described above draws inspiration from its deterministic constraint version introduced in \cite{LSSST}.
+In the deterministic model, constraints are fixed to a constant value $\kappa$ for every vertex.
 The authors of \cite{LSSST} prove a non-trivial phase transition for the model on $\mathbb{L}^2$ when $\kappa=3$.
-In contrast, they show there is no percolation when $\kappa=2$, even at time $t=1$.
+In contrast, they show absence of percolation when $\kappa=2$, even at time $t=1$.
 In a recent paper, see \cite{HL}, the authors extend some of the results of \cite{LSSST}, proving a phase transition for the model on $\mathbb{L}^d$, $d\geq 2$, for several values of a constant deterministic $\kappa$.
 See \cite{Ga,GJ,GL,LZ} for other models with some type of constraint.

-The random constraint version we approach in this work was introduced in \cite{SSS}.
+The random constraint version we approach in this work was initially introduced in \cite{SSS}.
 In that work, the authors show a non-trivial phase transition for the model on $\mathbb{L}^2$ when $\rho_3$ is sufficiently large, thus extending the main result of \cite{LSSST}.

 A formal definition of the CDPRE model reads as follows.
 To each edge $e\in\E$ we assign independently a random variable $U_e \sim \mathrm{U}(0,1]$, independent of $\{\kappa_v\}_{v\in\Z^2}$.
 The corresponding product measure is denoted by $\mathbb{P}$.
 We think of $U_e$ as the time when edge $e$ attempts to open and usually refer to $\{U_e\}_{e\in\E}$ as a configuration of \textit{clocks}.
 Given a collection of constraints $\kappa=\{\kappa_v\}_{v\in\mathbb{Z}^2}$ and a clock configuration $U=\{U_e\}_{e\in\E}$, let